 Dr. Jürgen Beninca counsels European and U.S. corporate clients on antitrust regulatory compliance and represents businesses before cartel authorities — including the German Federal Cartel Office and the European Commission — and before courts in antitrust matters.
 Antitrust follow-on litigation cases constitute an important part of his practice.
-In addition to his antitrust practice, he assists clients in internal investigations and guides clients through the screening process of foreign direct investments into Germany under Germany's Foreign Trade and Payments Ordinance (AWV).
+In addition to antitrust, he assists clients in internal investigations and guides clients through the screening process of foreign direct investments into Germany under Germany's Foreign Trade and Payments Ordinance (AWV).

-Jürgen's experience includes winning merger control approvals from the German Federal Cartel Office and the European Commission in a variety of industrial sectors, including the automotive, banking, paper, pharmaceutical, and chemical industries.
+Jürgen's experience includes winning merger control approvals from the German Federal Cartel Office and the European Commission in a variety of industrial sectors, including the automotive, banking, nonwoven, pharmaceutical, and chemical industries.
 He also has been involved in various international, European, and national antitrust investigations in the banking, cement, automotive, insurance, and industrial minerals industries.
 His regulatory practice focuses on cartel and distribution cases and abuses of a dominant position.
 Jürgen's litigation experience includes the representation of two U.S. financial institutions in approximately 300 different cases.